2023 Garden Party at Fair Oaks

 When you purchase your tickets online, your name and number of tickets will be added to the Guest List at the Entrance Table on the day of the event.

 The Fair Oaks Foundation, Inc. invites you to our first Garden Party to celebrate the coming of spring in Old Florida!
-Held at the breathtaking Fair Oaks Farm in Evinston, FL, the day will include lawn games for the whole family, hay ride tours of the farm, a Bouncy Castle, a BBQ food truck, live music, art sales, a painting demonstration, a guest speaker, and more!
+Held at the breathtaking Fair Oaks in Evinston, FL, the day will include lawn games for the whole family, hay ride tours, a Bouncy Castle, a BBQ food truck, live music, art sales, a painting demonstration, a guest speaker, and more!

 – The beautiful landscape art of Diane Brody, Scott Hiestand, Randy Pitts, Robin Popp, Cleetus Antony, and Charles Dickinson.
 All paintings will be available for purchase to support these wonderful artists and the Fair Oaks Foundation.
 Information about the artists can be found below.